tomrod/roderickdev/_posts/2023-07-27-thoughts_on_turning_40.md

 # Words of life

 Here are some words I've come to live by.
-Some are quotes from others, but having tried them on like a nice winter jacket and found them right, I
+Some are quotes from others, but having tried them on like a nice winter jacket and found them right, I have unabashedly adopted them as my own.

 1. We all come from somewhere.
 Where and what we are working to be is what matters.
 2. Get sleep.
 Tomorrow is always a new day.